Veos-Digital/Presentations/algebraofgraphics/index.md

 __Composable user-defined building blocks.__<br> Allow users to define their own building blocks, and combine them with `*` and `+`.

-__Opinionated visual defaults.__<br> Library, not user, is responsible for a consistent and inclusive visual style.
+__Opinionated visual defaults.__<br> The library, not the user, is responsible for a consistent and inclusive visual style.

 __Wide format support.__<br> Support a wide range of data formats.
 Do not require the user to manually convert.
 ]